mendix/docs/content/en/docs/howto/extensibility/pluggable-widgets/create-a-pluggable-widget-one.md

 ### 3.3 Using the Widget

-When the build script completes it will package your widget as a `.mpk` file and copy it to the `widgets/` directory in your Mendix project.
+When the build script completes it will package your widget as a `.mpk` file and copy it to the `widgets/` directory in your Mendix app.
 Now that the generator has finished its job it is time to use the widget in Studio Pro.
+To use the widget, do the following:

-1. To find your widget for the first time you need to refresh from the file system.
-Use <kbd>F4</kbd> or select **App** > **Synchronize Project Directory** from the Studio Pro menu bar.<br />
+1. To find your widget for the first time, you need to refresh the file system Studio Pro is looking at.
+Use <kbd>F4</kbd> or select **App** > **Synchronize Project Directory** from the Studio Pro menu bar.
 1. Open the **Home_Web** page in the page editor.
 1. Open the toolbox on the right of your screen and locate the newly created **Text Box** widget.
 It should be at the bottom of the list.
-1. Drag the Text Box widget to the Data View added in [section 3.1](#creating-a-test-project).
+1. Drag the Text Box widget to the Data View added in [Creating a Test Project](#creating-a-test-project).
 1. Run your app locally and open it in the browser.
-The homepage should now display Hello World below the previously added text widget.
+The homepage should now display Hello World below the text widget:

-The end result will be similar to the screenshot below:

 {{< figure src="/attachments/howto/extensibility/pluggable-widgets/create-a-pluggable-widget-one/hello-world.png" alt="A live mendix app displaying a text field and below it the pluggable widget with the text Hello World." class="no-border" >}}